jeremyhilado/seir-224-project-2/readme.md

 ## Pre-employment checklist

-Make sure you've completed each of these items, so your project looks professional and presentable when you go to apply for jobs:
+Make sure your project looks professional and presentable when you go to apply for jobs by completing some (or all) of the following:

 - [ ] Add the deployed URL to repo settings
 - [ ] Add a readme with: